 Revenues are recorded when earned, and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements have been met.
-The accompanying statements of revenues and expenses demonstrate the degree to which the direct expenses of a given function are offset by program revenues.
+The accompanying statements of revenues, expenses and changes in net position demonstrate the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
 Program revenues primarily include charges to students or others who enroll or directly benefit from services that are provided by a particular function.
 Items not meeting the definition of program revenues are reported as general revenues.